jonmadison/beyond_the_slab/beyond_the_slab.md

 });
 ```

-^So, let's talk about this for a second.
-Tessel is cool in that it runs javascript.
+^I'm gonna talk about the Tessel for a second.

+^Tessel is cool in that it runs javascript.
 I know javascript!

-You want to keep your code pretty small, but still quickly get work done, so i used a tiny-router module to expose endpoints that would do the main function of unlocking.
+^You want to keep your code pretty small, but still quickly get work done, so i used a tiny-router module to expose endpoints that would do the main function of unlocking.

 ^I declare my relay class with the relaylib line, it emits 'ready' when ready, and then i set up my endpoint.
 When it comes time to turn on the relay, the API is super straightforward: relay.turnOn()